-I would like to tell you as little as possible about myself to make things easier with this introduction.
-I'm currently a teenager (only two years off of being classed as an adult) and live in Wales, the country linked to England which is also known as the United Kingdom/Great Britain.
-My dad is English and my mother is Welsh- in Youkai terms, (like Inuyasha) I like to think of myself as a hanyou- minus the demon part. (o_o)
+I would like to tell you as little as possible about myself to make things easier with this introduction, so here goes nothing.
+I live in Wales, the country that is linked to England which is also known as the United Kingdom/Great Britain.
+My dad is English and my mother is Welsh -in Youkai terms, (like Inuyasha) I like to think of myself as a hanyou- minus the demon part. (o_o)

 I was born in March, Friday 13th (too bad it wasn't October).
 The day after (March 14th), is celebrated as White Day in Japan which is incorporated in a lot of Romantic Animes- like Vampire Knight.
 I like to read and write and would like to take a Creative Writers course in the upcoming years.
 I plan to become a storywriter and so I'm working hard to improve my writing skills.

-When I first joined FanFiction all I wanted to do was write out my thoughts and imaginations and incorporate them into stories.
+When I first joined FanFiction all I wanted to do was write out my thoughts and imaginations and entwine them into stories.
 But looking at it now, I've realised that there is much more to writing a story than just plots and romance.
 You need to develop the characters, give them backstories.
 One thing I've found that I'm not good at is showing the character's thoughts.
 I find it hard to put it down on paper, but I'm trying my best!

-My English teacher made up a plan to help me and my fellow classmates plan out the stories.
-He said that every story needs to have the basic guidelines intertwined with the plot to help develop it and so I thought it would be good if I shared this with you too!
-It's helped me, so I'm sure it can help others. ;) Here it is in five easy steps:
+My old English teacher made up a plan to help me and my fellow classmates plan out the stories.
+He said that every story needs to have the basic guidelines intertwined within the plot to help develop it and so I thought it would be good if I shared this with you too!
+It helps me, so I'm sure it can help others. ;) Here it is in five easy steps:

 1. Exposition: The Beginning

 The start is where the characters and setting are established.
 During this part of the novel, the conflict or main problem is also introduced.